Back

 Climate Protection in the Housing Portfolio

-We are committed to achieving a nearly climate-neutral housing stock by 2045 through extensive efforts.
+We are committed to achieving a climate-neutral housing stock by 2045 through extensive efforts.
 This includes modernizing our neighborhoods for enhanced energy efficiency, scaling up renewable energy generation, phasing out fossil fuels, and deploying innovative technologies for heat generation and storage.

 Rolf Buch